AbdelfattahToulaoui/manga-dl/README.md

 manga-dl c -s mangafox -m 'black clover'
 ```

-To download chapter 3, 4, and 10 of 'Komi-san' from manganelo as `.cbz`:
+To download chapters 3, 4, and 10 of 'Komi-san' from manganelo as `.cbz`:

 ```
 manga-dl d -s manganelo -m 'komi-san' -c 3 4 10 -z